-The very act of seeking information to help your loved one with mental health difficulties is in itself supportive.
-It’s difficult, even painful, to watch someone you care about struggle with their mental health, and you’ve already taken an active step to walk beside them on their journey toward wellness.
-Here, you’ll gain a wealth of information to help you know when and how to step in, tips for having conversations, what to do if your loved one resists your help, and more.
+The very desire to help your loved one with mental health difficulties is in itself supportive.
+It’s painful to watch someone you care about struggle with their mental health, and you’ve already taken an active step to walk beside them on their journey toward wellness.
+Learning more about their symptoms and offering practical support are great ways to help someone dealing with a mental illness.

 The Benefits of Offering Support

 Supporting a friend or loved one can make a positive difference.
 Having support is often a factor in whether someone seeks treatment.
-With support and treatment, people living with mental illness or other mental health struggles can manage their symptoms and live full lives.2
+With support and treatment, people living with mental illness or other mental health struggles can manage their symptoms and live full lives.
+Unfortunately, though, up to 75% of people in North America and Europe don’t seek professional help because of the fear of being judged negatively because of their struggles.1

-For people with mental illness, the help and assistance of caring individuals:1
+For people with mental illness, the help and assistance of caring individuals can:

-- Can be reassuring and confidence-building as it communicates that someone in this world thinks they’re worthy
+- Be reassuring and confidence-building as it communicates that someone in this world thinks they’re worthy

-- Helps neutralize the stinging effects of the stigma and sense of shame often faced by people experiencing mental health issues
+- Help neutralize the stinging effects of mental health stigma and sense of shame often faced by people experiencing mental health issues

-- Acts as a safety net that can “catch” them when they stumble
+- Act as a safety net that can “catch” them when they stumble

 - Frequent displays of negative emotions (such as sadness or anger) for no apparent reason